 Gels are colloidal materials^{6,7}, which comprise a sample-spanning solid-like network embedded within a liquid.
-They have solid-like properties on the analytical characterisation timescale, but also have some properties resulting from the extensive liquid-like phase.
-It is these liquid-like properties of gels, specifically the diffusion characteristics, which are of key interest in this thesis.8 Gels prevent the bulk flow of the internal liquid due to capillary forces and surface tension, although there is mobility of the fluid phase on the molecular scale.9
+They have solid-like properties on the analytical characterisation timescale, but also have some properties resulting from the extensive

 Gels can be classified according to the nature of the bonds that sustain the 'solid-like' 3D network.
-Polymer gels are those which the 'solid-like' network is based on polymers, which can be connected into an entangled nanoscale network either by covalent chemical bonds (so-called chemical polymer gels) or via non-covalent interactions (so-called physical polymer gels).10 On the other hand, there also exist supramolecular gels based on LMWGs (Low Molecular Weight Gelators)11, which under certain conditions of temperature and in specific solvents, spontaneously form a solid-like nanoscale network by means of molecular self-assembly as shown in Figure 1-1.
+Polymer gels are those which the 'solid-like' network is based on polymers, which can be connected into an entangled nanoscale network either by covalent chemical bonds (so-called chemical polymer gels) or via non-covalent interactions (so-called physical polymer gels).
+On the other hand, there also exist supramolecular gels based on LMWGs (Low Molecular Weight Gelators) which under certain conditions of temperature and in specific solvents, spontaneously form a solid-like nanoscale network by means of molecular self-assembly as shown in Figure 1-1.

 Figure 1-1 Molecular assembly of tris hydrazone hydrogelator leads to fibre formation of a gel.
-Figure reproduced from reference12
+Figure reproduced from reference 12